Code-Institute-Submissions/sanson0-tennis_club_MarResub/README.md

 * checking performance of the website using Lighthouse
 ### UX requirements vs website
 #### First impressions
-First impressions of  the website:-
+First impressions of the website are good if:-
 * The website must be inviting to new members and encourage current members to join practice sessions and social events.
+* Each page of the website must be uncluttered.
-* There must be plenty of opportunities to sign up for membership with a free trial thrown in.
+* There must be plenty of opportunities to sign up for membership with a free trial period thrown in.
 * Text must be easy to read as there is a lot of information to make available.
 * Photos must be sharp, not stretched and appealing to the viewer.
 * Contrasting colours should be used but not many of them.
 * There should be consistency between website pages of headers/ footers/ style of presentation and colours.

 Unfortunately, the first complete version of the website did not fulfil the criteria for a good first impression.
 Many quite substantial changes were made, so a new wireframe was created to allow a comparison of old and new versions.
-The wireframe view of the first complete version is provided in Tennis_club.pdf [Link to wireframe 1](assets/docs/Tennis_club.pdf)
-The wireframe view of the second complete version is provided in Lindale tennis club finish.pdf [Link to wireframe 2](assets/docs/Lindale_tennis_club_finish.pdf)
+The wireframe view of the first complete version is provided in [Link to wireframe 1](assets/docs/Tennis_club.pdf) The wireframe view of the second complete version is provided in [Link to wireframe 2](assets/docs/Lindale_tennis_club_finish.pdf)
+Summary of differences:-
 1. A smaller number of contrasting colours were used consistently across all pages of the website.
 2. There were too many photos in version 1 for the Home, Events and Junior pages.
 Only one photo remained in version 2 for each page, all main background photos.
 3. Social media icons were kept in one row for all screen widths.
 This saves the irritation of scrolling down a long way.